gizmobin/gizmobin/README.md

 - Using AI to bring better insights to parking managers
 - Lessons from 25 years of building a SaaS business

-*(If you'd like this auto-populated via a GitHub Action, I can generate that too.)*

 ---

 ## 🧠 What I’m Working On